 Some families qualify for help to pay their family, friend or neighbor (FFN) child care.
 This is called a subsidy.
 Caregivers can be paid by the state for caring for children of eligible families.
 Caregivers paid by the state are called "in-home/relative providers."

-The Department of Social and Health Services (DSHS) determines a family's eligibility for a child care subsidy, and approves the requested provider.
+The Department of Children, Youth, and Families (DCYF) determines a family's eligibility for a child care subsidy, and approves the requested provider.

 There are 3 ways to apply: